jwrightmedia/tempus/README.md

 The main example is a single file, with an example found in the */example*/ folder.

 In Latin, tempus means 'time'.
-To be perfectly honest, I like naming things so I can remember them and so this snippet is simplied called tempus (time) because it hands the timed content, in a manual, custom PHP way.

 --